This walkthrough will run through setting up AdminUI manually in Azure.

 The IdentityExpress Admin UI integrates with an IdentityServer installation for authentication and authorization.

 AdminUI is deployed a single Azure Web Application.

 It is envisaged that it will be configured to communicate with your existing (external) identity server.

-Before beginning the installation, please ensure that you have an
+Before beginning installation, please ensure that you have downloaded:

 If you already have a working IdentityServer installation up and running then this walkthrough is for you.